Written by: John White on April 24th, 2006

 Le Boucher is nigh perfect.
 It works by making the viewer want true love and happiness for the leads and then exposing the sheer impossibility of that.
 Like Les Bonnes Femmes, Le Boucher is a cautionary tale of the risks of looking for love.
 With great central performances and a terrific sense of the world of it’s story, Le Boucher is a classic thriller.

 Le Boucher was released by Pathfinder with an anamorphic print.
 There is clearly information missing from the sides of the screen as the title sequence proves.
-The print is a little soft at times especially away from the centre of the screen and there is grain and damage to the print throughout.
+The print is a little soft at times especially away from the center of the screen and there is grain and damage to the print throughout.
 This is a standards conversion and the print blurs at times also.
 Overall the video is ok but I would imagine the R2 disc is a better transfer.
 The audio is good but the subtitles do seem to have some errors in translation (according to my very limited French).

 There is a trailer, commentary from 2 screenwriters and good biographies on Chabrol and the two leads.